antiprism/mpd_oled/INSTALL_VOLUMIO.md

 }
 ```
 After editing the file it is important to force Volumio to regenerate
 mpd.conf and restart MPD.
-Do this by going to the Web UI PLAYBACK OPTIONS
+To do this, open the Web UI and go to
-and clicking on the Audio Outputs save button.
+Settings > Playback Options then click on Save in the Audio Output section.

 ### Set time zone
 If the mpd_oled clock does not display the local time then you may need